Creeping Phlox, Mounding Phlox: Easy To Grow Perennial Plants

 Fungal leaf spot can also be a problem.
 Thankfully, this too can be treated by regular applications of neem oil.
 If you are seeing signs of leaf spot, apply once a week until the spotting subsides, then apply monthly to prevent another outbreak.

 Some phlox are susceptible to rust.
-To prevent rust from spreading, use a fungicidal spray like Bonide Fung-Onil to wipe it out.
+To prevent rust from spreading, use a fungicidal spray.
 This spray also works well on persistent cases of leaf spot.

 Frequently Asked Questions